Monday - Sunday 9am-7pm

 Provide ongoing support as and when you need it

-You will only need to answer a few simple questions and we will confirm what documents are needed for us to prepare the probate papers
+You will only need to answer a few simple questions and we will confirm what documents are needed for us to prepare the probate papers.

 [1]Our fixed legal fee of £489 is tailored for customers with uncomplicated estates.
 In cases where customers need to report a complex estate to HMRC, we handle the entire process from start to finish, for a fixed and all-inclusive legal fee, which starts from £1,179.